mmistakes/minimal-mistakes/_posts/2016-08-15-TDD-thats-design-done.md

-Again this opinion is definitely flavoured by the OOP languages I've written in _(mainly Java, a bit of C++ and C##)_ but, unlike the 'Imagineers' I have trouble visualising detailed designs fully formed without a bit of exploration of the concepts and the data involved.
+Again this opinion is definitely flavoured by the OOP languages I've written in _(mainly Java, a bit of C++ and C##)_ but, unlike the 'Imagineers', I have trouble visualising detailed designs fully formed without a bit of exploration of the concepts and the data involved.

 In a language like Java it's quite hard to 'try out' and visualise how